grandroundtable/go-allscripts/README.md

 # go-allscripts

-A Go library for working with the Allscripts Professional Unity API.
+A Go library for accessing the Allscripts Professional Unity API.
 Visit [developers.allscripts.com](http://developer.allscripts.com) for more info on the API.